miker704/Strife/patches2.md

     - Mounted Purchase nitro pro membership modal in nitro store.
     - Moved old deprecated channel nav bar without the collapsing channel lists to deprecated folder.
     - Added the ability to show the option of gifting a nitro pro membership in the nitro pro membership modal.
+    - Added the ability to show the option of gifting a nitro basic membership in the nitro basic membership modal.

 ## Backend Changes